Revou-FSSE-Oct25/milestone-1-HaritsGH/README.md

 ## Overview

+This is a website that serve as my portofolio.
 The website (as of 7 November 2025) is made up by only a homepage.
 The homepage is made up by these sections:
 1. An introduction section to who I am or what kind of a person I am;
 2. A section about my experience, interest, and future plans;
 3. Links to showcase completed projects; and